-- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 182. - Never use concentrated jet nozzles ("rotating jets") ⇒ ▲. - After washing, avoid sudden and sharp braking.
-Dry the brakes by braking several times ⇒ page 171, Braking capacity and braking distance.
+- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 190. - - Never use concentrated jet nozzles ("rotating jets") \Rightarrow \triangle . - After washing, avoid sudden and sharp braking.
+"Dry" the brakes by braking several times ⇒ page 179.

-- Never wash tyres with a concentrated jet ("rotating nozzle").
+• Never wash tyres with a concentrated jet ("rotating nozzle").
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
-This may cause an accident. - Water, ice and salt on the brake system can reduce braking effectiveness.
+This may cause an accident.

+• Water, ice and salt on the brake system can reduce braking effectiveness.
 Risk of accident.

-- Do not use water hotter than 60 °C. This could damage the car. - To avoid damage to the vehicle, keep a sufficient distance from sensitive materials such as flexible hoses, plastic, soundproofing material, etc. This is also important for bumpers painted in the colour of the bodywork.
+- Do not use water hotter than +60 °C (+140 °F).
+This could damage the vehicle.

+To avoid damage to the vehicle, keep a sufficient distance from sensitive materials such as flexible hoses, plastic, soundproofing material, etc. This is also important for bumpers painted in the colour of the bodywork.
 The closer the nozzle is to the surface, the greater the wear on the material.